By using this site, you agree to the Privacy Policy and Terms of Use.

 However, if a lighter build, rock-solid software support for years, and a polished Android experience are at the top of your list, the Galaxy Z Flip 6 is still a smart choice.

-At the end of the day, both are excellent, but Motorola feels like the more exciting choice in 2025.
+Both are excellent, but Motorola feels like a more exciting choice in 2025.

 Share